Introduction

 If an .intellishell

-file is found, its commands are loaded into a temporary, session-only library.
+file is found, its content is loaded into a temporary, session-only library.
 These commands are

 given top priority in search results, appearing above your personal and tldr